bartvanhoey/AbpBaseEfCoreRepository/README.md

-## Create a BaseEfCoreRepository class that inherits from the standard EfCoreRepository class
+## A BaseEfCoreRepository class that inherits from EfCoreRepository

 ## Introduction

 Today, I wanted to know if the content of a table in the database had changed or not.
-I ended up with creating a ComputeHash method that returns a different hash when the content of a table in the database has been updated.
-After I created this ComputeHash method, I asked myself, how can I expose this method to my other Repository classes?
+I ended up with creating a **ComputeHash** method that returns a different hash when the content of a table in the database has been updated.

+After I created this method, I asked myself, how can I expose this method to my other Repository classes?
 This is the solution that I came up with.

 Keep in mind that, the code in this article is by no means **production-ready**, as I wanted to keep the example simple to understand.
 And the ComputeHash method has also room for improvement.